-Want another trick to soothe your puppy on her first night away from mom?
+Want another trick to soothe your new friend on puppy’s first night away from mom?

 Hide a ticking clock under their bedding.
 The steady tick-tock will remind them of their mama’s heartbeat.
 Or, get a Smart Love Snuggle Puppy, which mimics the sound of a beating heart and comes with a disposable heating pad for extra comfort.